-From July 2025, people may be eligible for lung cancer screening in the new National Lung Cancer Screening Program (NLCSP) if they are:
+The National Lung Cancer Screening Program (NLCSP) launched on 1 July 2025.
+People may now be eligible for lung cancer screening in the NLCSP if they are:

 - aged between 50-70 years, and - show no signs or symptoms suggesting they may have lung cancer (that is, they are asymptomatic), and - currently smoke or have quit smoking in the past 10 years, and - have a history of tobacco cigarette smoking of at least 30 pack-years.